 Deep sea fishing Hawaii in the spring will put you on the water during the peak bite for spearfish, mahi mahi, wahoo, and striped marlin.
 All of these fish are known for grabbing bait and taking line, kicking off the adrenaline rush we’re all after.

-The mahi and wahoo caught in Hawaii are bigger on average which is great because they are also two of the most delicious.
+The mahi and wahoo caught in Hawaii are bigger on average, which is great because they are also two of the most delicious species.
 While these fish are at their peak, giant blue marlin and yellowfin tuna start to show up by the end of spring.

-While reef fishing can vary from nearshore to offshore waters, the fish that live here are always put up a fight.
-Bottom fishing the reefs is a more laid back approach which is perfect if you want to combine relaxing on vacation with your fishing experience.
-That is until you get a bite because pulling up a 50+ pound fish from 200 feet of water is no easy task.
+While reef fishing can vary from nearshore to offshore waters, the fish that live here always put up a fight.
+Bottom fishing the reefs is a more laid back approach, making it the perfect technique if you want to combine relaxing on vacation with your fishing experience.
+That is until you get a bite, because pulling up a 50+ pound fish from 200 feet of water is no easy task.

-A little further out near the artificial reefs and oil platforms the snapper and amberjack are starting to heat up.
+A little further out near the artificial reefs and oil platforms, the snapper and amberjack are starting to heat up.
 Amberjack are known as reef donkeys because they grow large and fight hard till the very end.
-An array of snapper species including red snapper also hunt deep structures but usually in large groups.
+An array of snapper species including red snapper also hunt deep structures, usually in large groups.
 If you head out to any of these reefs and drop bait, get ready for a bite followed by a hard fight from a monster fish.

 These waters are known for largemouth bass, peacock bass, and clownknife fish but there are more species you can catch here.
 Native species include bluegill, sunfish, sunshine bass, and catfish but if you want to chase more exotic species, spotted tilapia, Oscars, and Mayan cichlids are also abundant.
 With Lake Ida and Lake Worth to the north and Lake Okeechobee to the west, there is no shortage of freshwater fishing opportunities.

 Updated on March 2, 2023